 Prepare documents, scan everything, and make sure important files are available offline.
 Do not rely only on cloud access when you land.
+Keep your arrival folder simple enough that you can find the right file at the border, a bank appointment, a housing viewing, or your first day at work.

 - Proof of funds